Horsing around in Sligo

-I’m still busy with my Wild Atlantic Wayfarer project although this week I have been somewhat hampered by my car troubles.
-Before Gilbert (the car) decided to die on me just after I went to the wonderful Island View Riding Stables, which is located right on the Wild Atlantic Way just outside Grange, Co.
+If you want to go riding along a beach visit Island View Riding Stables, which is located right on the Wild Atlantic Way just outside Grange, Co.
 Sligo.
-The aim of my project is to prove that adventures aren’t just for the young and if I can do it anyone can.
-So if you live in Ireland or are coming on holiday this is one of the activities you can take part in.
+If you live in Ireland or are coming on holiday this is one of the activities you can take part in.

 As the name would suggest Island View does indeed have a view of not only one but two islands (O’Connors and Dernish).
 Little did I know when I arrived that I would be visiting one of them that day…but more about that later.